yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/replace_tserver.md

 For details on using this command, see [`get_load_move_completion`](../../admin/yb-admin.md#get-load-move-completion).

-## Kill old tserver
+## Kill the failed YB-TServer

-Once data move is at 100%, you can kill the old TS (eg: stop the TS process, terminate the VM)
+When the data move is complete (100%), kill the failed YB-TServer by stopping the `yb-tserver` process, or terminating the VM.

-Wait at least `tserver_unresponsive_timeout_ms` (default 60s) for this TS to be marked as dead by the master leader.
+Now, wait for the YB-TServer to be marked as `DEAD` by the YB-Master leader.
+The YB-Master leader will mark the server as `DEAD` after not responding for one minute (based on the `tserver_unresponsive_timeout_ms` (default is `60000`).

-You can validate this by visiting `$MASTER_LEADER_IP:7000/tablet-servers` and checking for the state of the old TS to say `DEAD`.
+To verify that the failed YB-TServer is dead, open your web browser to `$MASTER_LEADER_IP:7000/tablet-servers` and check the output.

 ## Remove the failed YB-TServer from the blacklist